swc19/shiny-hunting-app/README.md

 *NOTE:* Some very green shinies (Espeon as an example) may get Chroma Keyed out themselves.
 Adjust the similarity and/or smoothness settings until it looks good.

 ## Known Issues
+1. Pokémon from Hisui/regional forms from there are not yet supported, due to no shiny .gif's on Showdown.
-1. There may be some text/image clipping if your browser window is very small.
+2. There may be some text/image clipping if your browser window is very small.
 A fullscreen window is recommended.
-2. There may also be some clipping if both your count is large (4 digits) and the current Pokémon has a large model.
+3. There may also be some clipping if both your count is large (4 digits) and the current Pokémon has a large model.
 This is unlikely to occur, however.

 ## Credits